Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 ## Upsize Rehash Chunk Swap

 An upsize rehash chunk swap setup without cluster chunks in the end dimension is shown in cool mann's video [How to Get All* Unobtainable Blocks as Items in Minecraft Survival [1.12] pt.
 1](https://www.youtube.com/watch?v=VTbpUjK-A74).

 A [cluster chunk finder](chunk-hashmap.md#cluster-finder-programs) intended for upsize rehash chunk swaps by Cheater Codes is [here](https://github.com/CheaterCodes/easy-cluster/tree/main).

+A world download by cool mann for rehash chunk swaps with cluster chunks is [here](https://www.mediafire.com/file/2l7gfzedckdd398/hekate_setup_42.rar/file), but instructions for how to use that world download are nowhere.

 As explained in [the chunk hashmap article on rehash chunk swaps](chunk-hashmap.md#get-rehash) upsize rehash chunk swaps only work in specific locations: